lchenn/py-grpc-prometheus/README.md

 ```

 ## Server side:
 Server metrics are exposed by adding the interceptor when the gRPC server is started.
+Take a look at
+`tests/integration/hello_world/hello_world_client.py` for the complete example.

 ```python
 import grpc